crukedsh/eudyptula/task08/README.md

 - The file `hobby` should operate just like it did in task 6; reuse the same logic, and ensure the file is readable and writable by any user.
 - The file `jiffies` is to be read by any user, and when read, should return the current value of the jiffies kernel timer.
 - The file `info` needs to be writable only by root, but readable by anyone.
-When writing to it, the

-value must be stored, up to one page of data.
+When writing to it, the value must be stored, up to one page of data.
 On a read the file content should be displayed.
- When the module is unloaded, all of the debugfs files must be cleaned up, and any memory allocated freed;
+- When the module is unloaded, all of the `debugfs` files must be cleaned up, and any memory allocated freed.

-Hint: properly handle the fact that someone could be reading from the file comment while someone else is writing to it.
+*Hint:* properly handle the fact that someone could be reading from the file comment while someone else is writing to it.

-Note: never use /proc/, that is reserved for processes, when printing out debugging information, rather use debugfs.
+*Note:* never use `/proc/`, that is reserved for processes, when printing out debugging information, rather use `debugfs`.